microsoft/net-offloads/quic-encryption-offload.md

 - Suprise removal/disable of feature support from the hardware.
 - Loopback interface support.

-In order to simplify the interface at the socket layer, TCPIP will support the SW fallback to hide the complexity of the scenarios above.
+To simplify the interface at the socket layer, TCPIP will support the SW fallback to hide the complexity of the scenarios above.
 To support SW fallback, the following will have to be added to TCPIP:

 - All offload state must be mirrored in TCPIP.
 - Support capabilities can only be advertised for features that can be implemented in software.
 Any missing SW features (e.g. ChaCha20-Poly1305) cannot be advertised, even if the HW supports it.
 - In addition to the offloaded connection state passed by the app, TCPIP must also track if the state has been succeessfully offloaded to the NIC.
 - When an app offloads a connection, it should first go into the local mirror (synchronously) and then be offloaded to the NIC (likely async).
 - In the TX path, any app-offloaded connection that hasn't been successfully offloaded to the NIC must be handled by the SW fallback.
 - In the RX path, any app-offloaded connection that hasn't been successfully offloaded to the NIC must be handled by the SW fallback.
 - In the case of dynamic NIC feature enablement, TCPIP should replumb all offloaded connections.

-Some other points worth noting:
+Some other requirements:

 - When doing sofware USO combined with hardware QEO, TCPIP must not compute checksums, since the payload will change.
 - Loopback support must be handled as well.